lukas-analyst/Ebooks/README.md

 ## License

-if you can use it, use it
+if you can read, feel free to use it